Alkaede/cs255/README.md

 DriverPass was a project to help better prepare their users for their driving tests via online courses and practice tests.
 The client sought a system to provide said help and include on-the-road-training.
 Their system was rather simple but can definitely be built into something more complex within an agile environment.
 For instance some of the requirements were as involved:
--Reservation Management
+- Reservation Management
--User access control
+- User access control
--Data access
+- Data access
--Tracking and report logging
+- Tracking and report logging
--Security
+- Security
--Future Scalability
+- Future Scalability

 I wish I could say I did well, but due to some unfortunate circumstances it was hard for me to bounce back, but I think that my determination to try and fix some of the problems is what I did well enough...